 The ombudsman's office that normally would help journalists get information is nonfunctional.
-The office has taken no administrative action to help journalists get information, has never sued any government office, and does not deny it.2 new ones are issued to individuals or companies within the circle of the ruling elites.
+The office has taken no administrative action to help journalists get information, has never sued any government office, and does not deny it.

+There are no laws in place that require transparency in media ownership, and information on ownership is considered a state secret.
+The list of TV and radio licenses are closely controlled by the government, and new ones are issued to individuals or companies within the circle of the ruling elites.
 Licenses are issued by the National Television and Radio Council, but the procedure is not transparent.
 There is a list of documents that should be submitted to request a license, but such a request is unlikely to pass the first stage.
 Thus, it is easier for most content producers to launch YouTube-based TV channels.